formix/infernal-engine/README.md

 engine is developed using NodeJS.
 An inference engine is a tool to build [expert systems](http://en.wikipedia.org/wiki/Expert_system).
 Expert systems are used for many artificial intelligence implementations based on knowledge.
-Video games use it to script opposing character interactions and industries use the concept to configure complex manufacturing products.
+Video games use it to script opponents character AI and industries use the concept to configure complex manufacturing products.

 Usage